H. G. Dietz

 This document should be cited using something like the bibtex entry:

 This document is a summary of the lenses that I, Professor Hank Dietz, had or have either personally or for my research at the University of Kentucky.
+The photo above is a nice sampling of my collection as of July 2014.
 The opinions expressed here are my own and should not be construed as anything more than that -- my opinions.
 In most cases, rather than commenting here, I've linked to where my reviews are posted along with others.

 Build quality: